journeyapps/zxing-android-embedded/README.md

 # ZXing Android Embedded

-This is an Android library based on the [ZXing Android Barcode Scanner application][2] for embedding in Android applications.
+This is an Android library loosely based on the [ZXing Android Barcode Scanner application][2] for embedding in Android applications.
 This is not affiliated with the official ZXing project.

 Generally it is recommended to scan a barcode [via intents][3].
 There are however some cases in which it is not feasible:

-* Your users cannot install the Barcode Scanner application.
 * You need to customise the barcode scanning logic.
 * You need to customise the UI.
+* The users cannot install the Barcode Scanner application.

 In these cases, this library may be more suitable.